Kaltsucoding/UI-UX-Design/README.md

 # UI-UX-Design

-Here are design pics, wireframes and protocols from 2021 & 2022.
+Here are my examples in design pics, wireframes and protocols from 2021 & 2022 projects.